 To prove local smoothing, we need \emph{microscopic} conservation laws such as \eqref{micro M}, rather than mere conserved quantities.
 Note that \eqref{micro M} itself is useless for this purpose because the current is not coercive.
-Already for the proof of \eqref{E:naiveLS}, we need scaling-critical coercive microscopic conservation laws and the full proof of well-posedness will require rather more subtle estimates, as noted above.
-For all these purposes, we need microscopic representations of the conservation of \eqref{alpha defn}.
+Already for the proof of \eqref{E:naiveLS}, we need scaling-critical coercive microscopic conservation laws and the full proof of well-posedness will require even more subtle estimates.

 Just such microscopic conservation laws were worked out in \cite{tang2020microscopic} and will be recapitulated in Proposition~\ref{P:micro laws}.
 The structure of these laws closely resembles those of the NLS/mKdV hierarchy presented in \cite{harropgriffiths2020sharp}.
 There is a good reason for this: the Kaup--Newell Lax operator for \eqref{DNLS} can be written as